-This is an unique opportunity to acquire a fine 18th century Georgian Country Manor House.
-Thomastown House which was built in circa 1730 and later extended in circa 1870 is approached by a long tree lined avenue, set on circa 5 acres in a superb parkland setting with stone courtyard stables, outbuildings and a walled garden.
+18th Century Georgian manor house approached by a tree lined avenue and set on 5 acres in a superb parkland setting with stone courtyard stables, outbuildings and a walled garden.

 The accommodation comprises of an entrance hall, drawing room, dining room, 2 kitchens, smoking room, 5 bedrooms, 1 ensuite and 1 bathroom, graveled courtyard, a large walled orchard, a stone coach house, tack room, and a cut stone stable.

 While the current owners redid the roof in 2007 with the original Bangor slates, the house is in need of some renovation work.
 The property is listed and as such heritage grants may be applied for.

 This fantastic piece of property is overlooking and nesting on the edge of a 100 acre Wildlife Sanctuary known as the “turloughnaroyey”, the 100 acre disappearing lake.
 It is in the midst of the North Galway Hunting country.